View the above photo record (by G Aiston) in FrogMAP here.

 Distribution, life history and ecological data are urgently needed to assess the conservation status of B. bagginsi and develop an appropriate conservation plan.

-B. bagginsi is endemic to KwaZulu-Natal and is recorded from only four quarter-degree grid cells: three between Babanango, Melmoth and Ulundi (2831AD, CA, CB), and one between Boston and Howick (2930CA).
+B. bagginsi is endemic to KwaZulu-Natal and is recorded from only five quarter-degree grid cells: three between Babanango, Melmoth and Ulundi (2831AD, CA, CB), one between Boston and Howick (2930CA) and one from the greater Durban area.
 The atlas data are accurate but incomplete.
 A more intensive survey of suitable habitats may reveal additional populations.

 Virtual Museum (FrogMAP > Search VM > By Scientific or Common Name)